-AS is conducting a baseline survey titled "Predictive Analysis Study" to gather data about legal issues, specifically civil and commercial disputes faced by marginalized and vulnerable communities in recent years, which could be diverted toward ADR mixed-method mechanisms. (quantitative and qualitative) approach will be used to conduct a predictive analysis study in targeted iven that community members the relevant administrative forums before which they can file their complaints for maladministration, initiated awareness campaigns across targeted of Sindh.
+AS is conducting a baseline survey titled "Predictive Analysis Study" to gather data about legal issues, specifically civil and commercial disputes faced by marginalized and vulnerable communities in recent years, which could be diverted toward ADR mixed-method mechanisms. Δ (quantitative and qualitative) approach will be used to conduct a predictive analysis study in targeted iven that community members do not have information on the relevant administrative forums before which they can file their complaints against government agencies for maladministration, LAS initiated awareness campaigns across targeted districts of Sindh.
 These campaigns supplemented the need for communities to be aware of indigenous resources that can be utilized easily.